vseryakov/backendjs/README.md

           }

-- `/account/logout`

-   Logout the current user, clear session cookies if exist.
-For pure API access with the signature this will not do anything on the backend side.

 - `/account/add`

-  Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret, login**.
+  Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret or password, login**.

   By default, this URL is in the list of allowed paths that do not need authentication, this means that anybody can add an account.
 For the real application this may not be a good choice so the simplest way to disable it to add api-disallow-path=^/account/add$ to the config file or specify in the command line.
 More complex ways to perform registration will require adding pre and.or post callbacks to handle account registration for example with invitation codes....

-  In the table `bk_auth`, the column type is used to distinguish between account roles, by default only account with type `admin` can add other accounts with this type specified, this column can also be used in account permissions implementations.
-Because it is in the bk_auth table, all columns of this table are available as `req.account` object after the successful authentication where req is Express request object used in the middleware parameters.
+  In the table `bk_auth`, the column `type` is used to distinguish between account roles, by default only account with type `admin` can add other accounts with this type specified, this column can also be used in account permissions implementations.
+Because it is in the bk_auth table, all columns of this table are available as `req.account` object after the successful authentication where `req` is an Express request object used in the middleware parameters.

-  *Note: secret and login can be anything, the backend does not require any specific formats and does not process the contents of the login/sectet fields.
-In the
+  Secret and login can be anything, the backend does not require any specific formats and does not process the contents of the login/secret fields.

+  There are several ways to create authenticated account:
+    - API only access with signed signature, supply a login and secret which will be stord in the database as is, when making requests use the same login and secret to produce the signature.
-  Web client if Bkjs.scramble is set to 1 then the secret is replaced by the HMAC value derived from the login and sent to the server, no actual login/secret are ever saved, only used in the login form*.
+      *In the Web client `web/js/bkjs.js`, if `Bkjs.scramble` is set to 1 then the secret is replaced by the BASE64_HMAC_SHA256(secret, login) automatically, no actual secret is ever saved or sent, only used in the login form.
+This is intended for Web apps not to store the actual secret anywhere in the memory or localStorage, for the backend this is still just a secret.*
+    - password based authentication, send cleartext `password` instead of the `secret`, make sure to use https, the backend will store a salt and SHA256 hash of the password.
+This method is inteded for Web app and will require sessions or access tokens for subsequent requests, the account signature secret is never returned by the backend.

   Example:

-            /account/add?name=test&login=test@test.com&secret=test123&gender=f&phone=1234567
+            /account/add?name=test&login=test@test.com&secret=fc4f33bd07a4e6c8e&gender=f&phone=1234567
+            /account/add?name=test&login=test@test.com&password=test123&gender=f&phone=1234567

   How to make an account as admin